V-Vincen/hexo-theme-livemylife/README.md

 ## Quick Start

-I publish the whole project for your convenience, so you can just follow the instruction down below, then you can easily customiz your own blog!
+I publish the whole project for your convenience, so you can just follow the instruction down below, then you can easily customize your own blog!

 Let's begin!!!